SickHub/SickHub/README.md

 A high quality OpenSource community of nerds and engineers.

 ## Why?
-Join forces with likeminded individuals on a consistent basis.
+* Join forces with likeminded individuals on a consistent basis.
+* Provide quality content that is backed by multiple maintainers.
+* Engage with users, contributors and sponsors to grow the community and reach.

 ## Our Expectations
 * Every repository has tests, a pipeline and usage documentation